tsuellow/AllAboutClubs/README.md

 ## App Funcionality

 ### General App Info:
-- I departed from the original wireframes and followed Googles brand new MaterialDesign3 guidelines throughout the app.
+- I departed from the original wireframes and followed Googles brand new [Material Design 3](https://m3.material.io/components/cards/overview) guidelines throughout the app.
 This way the app is future-prof
-- Color Scheme was created using the provided PrimaryColor:#01C13B with the [Material3 online Tool](https://m3.material.io/theme-builder#/custom)
+- Color Scheme was created by feeding the provided PrimaryColor: *#01C13B* to the [Material3 online Tool](https://m3.material.io/theme-builder#/custom)
 - SplashScreen is provided

 ### Home Screen